-Each sales employee has a personalised view in this template so that they only see the branches for which they are responsible.
-The view was created with the filter rule via the "Responsible" column with the respective name.
-If your sales staff then select their name in the web form, the store checks also appear in the corresponding base.
+Each sales employee has a personalized view in this template so that they only see the stores they are responsible for.
+The view was created with the filter rule using the "Responsible" column with the respective name.
+If your sales employees then select their name in the web form, the store checks will also appear in the corresponding base.

-To make filling in the web form less error-prone, we have set each field to be filled in to "required".
+To make filling out the web form less error prone, we have set each field to be filled out to "required".
 This makes it impossible to submit without filling in the field.
-These and many other settings, such as help texts for filling out the web form or various formatting options, can be easily made by clicking on the small pencil next to the web form.
+These and many other settings, such as help texts for filling out the web form or different formatting options, can be easily set by clicking on the small pencil next to the web form.

 Easy ordering of POS materials

 There are countless materials for promoting your sales at the point of sale.
-To help you keep track of the POS materials available and to make it easy to order them, there are two tables: "POS materials" and "Ordered POS materials".
+To help you keep track of the POS materials available and to make ordering them very easy, there are two tables "POS materials" and "Ordered POS materials".

 The POS Materials table is an inventory list of the materials currently available in each store.
 We have grouped this table by store so that it is easier for store staff to find their way around.
 If you wish, you can also create individual views for each store using the filter rules.

 In the "Item" column, you can use a single select to enter all available POS materials.
-The status shows whether the material is available in the store, whether new material needs to be ordered or whether the order has already been placed.
-The stock can then be adjusted accordingly by the staff on site.
+The status shows whether the material is available in the store, whether new material needs to be ordered, or whether the order has already been placed.
+The stock can then be adjusted accordingly by the employees on site.

-Ordering goods is again very simple via a web form.
-The materials ordered via the web form "Order your POS material" appear in the table "Ordered POS material".
+Ordering the goods is again very simple via a web form.
+The materials ordered via the "Order your POS material" web form appear in the "Ordered POS material" table.
 The quantities also appear here.
-Once the material has been sent, the person responsible can tick the box and complete the task.
+Once the material has been shipped, the person responsible can place a check mark and thus complete the task.